 Government seeks to dismiss Alabama lawsuit over Census

 MONTGOMERY, Ala.
-(AP) — The federal government on Friday asked a judge to dismiss Alabama’s lawsuit seeking to include only citizens and other legal residents in 2020 U.S. census counts.
+(AP) — The federal government has asked a judge to dismiss Alabama’s lawsuit seeking to exclude people living in the country illegally from 2020 U.S. Census counts.